bw2/bw2.github.io/2023-07-31-adjacent-repeats-in-expansion-hunter-catalogs.md

 ### ExpansionHunter results with vs. without specifying adjacent loci

 To evaluate how ExpansionHunter performance changes when specifying adjacent loci, I followed these steps:
-- selected the 48,391 (33%) of loci where at least 1 adjacent repeat was added by the `add_adjacent_loci_to_expansion_hunter_catalog` script.
+- selected the 48,391 (33%) of loci that had at least 1 adjacent repeat within 10bp of the main locus
-- generated 2 ExpansionHunter variant catalogs for these loci: one that included adjacent repeats, and one that didn't.
+- generated 2 ExpansionHunter variant catalogs for these loci: one that included adjacent repeats, and one that didn't
 - looked at differences in ExpansionHunter calls between these 2 catalogs

 ```